GouthumKharvi/Comprehensive-Sales-Analysis-of-Blinkit-Using-Power-BI/README.md

 ```DAX
 Total Sales = SUM(Sales[Amount])
 ```
+- **What it does:** This formula sums the values in the Amount column from the Sales table.

+- **Purpose:** To calculate the total sales for all items sold, based on the individual amounts of each sale.

+- **Use case:** You can use this measure to show overall sales figures in a card visual or aggregate sales in charts.

 10. **Extract and Present Insights**
     - Finalize the dashboard by adjusting formatting, titles, and color schemes.